blairnangle/roboblog/README.md

 ## Mechanism

 1. Come up with a pseudorandom prompt—this should change frequently!
-2.
-   1. Randomly choose an Open AI model
-   2. use the Completions API to generate the body of the blog post
+2. Use the Completions API to generate the body of the blog post
 3. Use the `PyGithub` library to create a new blog post in the `blairnangle/blairnangle-dot-com` repo (to be displayed at [blairnangle.com/generative](https://blairnangle.com/generative)) with appropriate front matter and footer

 ## Usage